About the Landscape Architecture Program

 • 11th Generation (or higher) Intel ten-core processor running 32GB of RAM and a solid-state drive (SSD) with 512GB storage (minimum).
 Graphics card with dedicated RAM capable of displaying resolutions higher than 1920×1080.
 15" (minimum) screen.

 While it is expected that students will come to the program with a suitable computer, some laptops are available for student use.
 There are also computer labs in the College of Agriculture, Health, and Natural Resources available for student use, including a Geographic Information Systems Lab.
 We will provide a computer for all students for whom purchasing a high-capacity laptop is not possible.
-For more information: F22_UConn_LA_Computer_Specs
+LA Computer Guidelines

 Maker Spaces